peoplepattern/slate/source/includes/_introduction.md

 `https://api.peoplepattern.com`

 The People Pattern API is served over HTTPS.
-To ensure data privacy, unecrypted HTTP is not supported.
+To ensure data privacy, unencrypted HTTP is not supported.

 All calls require a Content-Type header.

-If you're POSTing .json files, use:
+If you're POSTing json, use:

 `Content-type: application/json`

-For .conf, use:
+If you're POSTing hocon, use:

 `Content-type: application/hocon`

 ## Authentication